sauraz-zz/ExpressionEvaluate/README.md

 Its a Expression Evaluator app .

-It uses Djikstra's Expression Evalutor algorithm.
+It uses Djikstra's Expression Evaluator algorithm.